Which of the following lists the correct three steps for correcti... | Study Prep in Pearson+

-Which of the following lists the correct three steps for correcting an incorrect amount posted to an account?
+Which of the following lists the correct three steps for correcting an amount posted to an incorrect column in the accounting records?

 A